AdobeDocs/campaign-standard.en/help/sending/using/monitor-deliverability.md

 ## Receiving alerts {#receiving-alerts}

-The Delivery alerting feature is an alert management system that enables a group of users to automatically receive notifications containing information on the execution of their deliveries.
+The **[!UICONTROL Delivery alerting]** feature is an alert management system that enables a group of users to automatically receive notifications containing information on the execution of their deliveries.

-See documentation: Receiving alerts when failures happen
+For more on this, see [Receiving alerts when failures happen](../../sending/using/receiving-alerts-when-failures-happen.md).

 ## Signal Spam {#signal-spam}